Author: Dr. Gary Huber

 - Intense exercise may actually put strain on this system which is fine to do as long as you monitor the effect and facilitate recovery

-- Meditation is a great tool for restoring balance in the nervous system
+- Meditation and Stillness practices, are great tools for restoring balance in the nervous system

 So How Do I Measure HRV?

 Great question.
 Its simple.
 I recommend using a free APP called “Elite HRV” in conjunction with a Polar H7 chest strap that has a blue tooth connection.
 This is very easy to set up.
-You want to put the chest strop on for a 4-5 minute first morning reading.
+You want to put the chest strap on for a 5 minute reading.
 This is actually a great time to meditate during the reading.
-The reading will show you if you are unbalanced toward the sympathetic side, the parasympathetic side or perfectly balanced in the middle.
-It will give you a rating of “8, 9 or 10” if you are in good balance and if not then a reading “7, 6, or lower” as you get further out of balance.
+The reading will show you if you are unbalanced toward the sympathetic side, the parasympathetic side or perfectly balanced.
+The Elite HRV app will show you many things not available through a “Whoop” wristband or “Aura” ring.
+You can measure your nervous system strength or power and the “RMSSD” which is the greatest predictor of health.
+To better understand these terms go view the 2 videos on Heart Rate Variability.

-It will also report your HRV (heart rate variability).
-A good reading is above 60 on average but whatever your initial reading is the goal is simply to see it improve over time and the APP tracks your averages and progress.
+A good reading of heart rate variability is above 60 on average but whatever your initial reading is the goal is simply to see it improve over time and the APP tracks your averages and progress.
 The other reading to track is your RMSSD which is a calculation using the HRV.
-Again the goal is to be above 45 or even over 60 if you exercise.
+Again, the goal is to be above 45 or even over 60 if you exercise.
 The key is to watch for low RMSSD readings as this predicts inflammatory disease and poor nervous system balance.

-If you engage in strenuous exercise which I strongly encourage as a tool for slowing down the rate of aging, then this reading may dip down in response.
-This is a normal event and one which you can use to determine your body’s readiness for more exercise.
+If you engage in strenuous exercise which I strongly encourage as a tool for slowing the rate of aging, then you can view the impact on your HRV readings.
+Too much high intensity training without proper recovery will lead to a dip in HRV and RMSSD.
+This is what makes it a great tool for high end athletes.
+You can use this movement to determine your body’s readiness for more exercise.
 If you do interval training on Monday and see a low RMSSD on Tuesday then this is telling you to ease off the gas and allow your body to recover.
-Take a light day of exercise or a rest recovery day and see if it doesn't rebound by Wednesday.
+Take a light day of exercise or an active recovery day and see if it doesn't rebound by Wednesday.
 If it does and the “Readiness” arrow is pointing to 8 or better and the HRV and RMSSD have returned to baseline then you are once again ready to take on a hard training load.

 The ability to recover quickly is dependent upon your nutrition, sleep and meditation habits.
-If you are struggling then discuss this with Dr. Huber to help refine your approach and habits.
+If you are struggling then consider use of natural adaptogens such as Rhodiola to help reduce damaging effects from cortisol, the stress hormone.

 The term “stress” is much more than a long day at work.
-Stress includes (and is certainly not limited to) the wear and tear we put our bodies through every minute of every day: medications, processed foods, rush hour, illness, injury, alcohol, plastics, fumes, cosmetics and the list goes on and on.
-According to the American Institute of Stress, up to 90% of all health problems are related to stress.
-Too much stress can contribute to and agitate heart disease, high blood pressure, stroke, depression, cancer and sleep disorders.
+Stress includes (and is certainly not limited to) the wear and tear we put our bodies through every minute of every day: medications, processed foods, rush hour, illness, injury, alcohol, plastics, fumes, cosmetics, and the list goes on and on.
+According to the American Institute of Stress (can you believe that is a real thing?) up to 90% of all health problems are related to stress.
+Too much stress can contribute to and agitate heart disease, high blood pressure, stroke, depression, cancer, and sleep disorders.

-So if you are ready to truly direct your destiny and control the raging variables in your life then start with simple and reliable tool.
+So, if you are ready to truly direct your destiny and control the raging variables in your life then start with this simple and reliable tool.
 It can be a life saver.

-Look for the upcoming video in our library on how to use and read the Elite HRV APP and Polar chest strap.
+See the 2 videos in our library on how to use and read the Elite HRV APP and Polar chest strap.